Achieving Debt Relief Through Chapter 13 Bankruptcy

 Chapter 13 of the Bankruptcy Code helps people who, through circumstances outside of their control, fell behind on financial obligations such as mortgages, rent, auto payments and other obligations.
 It also applies to people who have substantial debt but do not qualify for Chapter 7 since they are above the median income.
 Also, due to other complex legal issues, Chapter 13 may be a better option for you than Chapter 7.

-In New Jersey the median income is $68,349 for a family of one, $82,283 for a family of 2, $103,634 for a family of 3 and $125,465 for a family of 4 and $9000 for each additional person in excess of a family of 4.
+In New Jersey, the median income is $68,349 for a family of one, $82,283 for a family of two, $103,634 for a family of three, $125,465 for a family of four, and $9,000 for each additional person in excess of a family of four.

 Over the last 35 years, Taieb Law has helped over 7,000 people get rid of crushing debt and get their lives back under control.
 We have helped clients stop the foreclosure of their homes by reorganizing the money they were behind on their mortgage; prevent repossession, get back vehicles that were already taken and/or lower outrageous auto payments; and stop an eviction by doing a prompt cure under a Chapter 13 plan.

 What Chapter 13 Bankruptcy Can Do For You